Compliance

 - Gap Analysis/Strategic Compliance Plan: A gap analysis and energy code compliance plan was completed for Vermont and is available on the Vermont Department of Public Service website.

-- Baseline & Updated Compliance Studies: The Public Service Department (PSD) measures compliance with RBES and CBES in Market Assessments, which were last completed in 2019 and 2017 respectively.
+- Baseline & Updated Compliance Studies: The Public Service Department (PSD) measures compliance with RBES and CBES in Market Assessments, which were last completed in 2020-2022.
 The technical compliance rate for residential was 66% and for commercial was 90%.
 Both are available at the following link.
-The PSD is currently in the process of updating both of these Market Assessments and hope to complete them by the summer of 2022.

 - Training/Outreach: Efficiency Vermont includes funding for energy code activities in their non-resource acquisition budget.
 Efficiency Vermont provides trainings to builders, town officials (including zoning administrators and code officials), architects, design and construction professionals, and market partners (real estate professionals, mortgage lenders, appraisers, attorneys) on energy codes requirements.
 This training provides a basis for improving the overall level of code compliance, understanding, and construction practice.